DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/togglegroup.md

 #### Service properties and methods

 :::warning
-Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in the code.
-If you need to modify the default controls, you should [create a new control type]. **TODO - add link**
+Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
+If you need to modify the default controls, you should [create a new control type via the `controls` property](/api/diagram_editor/editbar/config/controls_property/).
 :::

 - `$on` - (optional) - allows setting an event listener.
 The object has the following properties:
-    - `eventName`  - the event listener function which is called with the following parameters:
+    - `eventName`  - a callback function which is called with the following parameters:
         - `object` - an object with the following properties:
             - `control` - the form control
             - `editor` - the object of the Diagram Editor
             - `id` - the id of a Diagram item (shape, line, group, swimlane)
         - `arguments` - (optional) - the original event arguments
-- `$handler` - (optional) - a function that allows handling actions on firing the `change` and `input` events of a form control and the `change` event of DataCollection.
+- `$handler` - (optional) - a callback function that allows handling actions on firing the `change` and `input` events of a form control and the `change` event of DataCollection.
 Called with the following parameter:
     - `object` - an object with the following properties:
         - `id` - the id of a Diagram item (shape, line, group, swimlane)
         - `key` - the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
         - `editor` - the object of the Diagram Editor
         - `control` - the object of a Form control the component is built on
         - `value` - the new value of a Form control
-- `$setValue` - (optional) - a function that allows setting the value of a Form control on initialization of a control and on changing the value in DataCollection.
+- `$setValue` - (optional) - a callback function that allows setting the value of a Form control on initialization of a control and on changing the value in DataCollection.
 Called with the following parameter:
     - `object` - an object with the following properties:
         - `editor` - the object of the Diagram Editor
         - `control` - the object of a Form control the component is built on
         - `value` - the value of a Diagram item (shape, line, group, swimlane)
-- `$layout` - (optional) - a function that allows setting the structure of a control.
+- `$layout` - (optional) - a callback function that allows setting the structure of a control.
 Returns the configuration of a Form control.
 Called with the following parameter:
     - `object` - the configuration of a control without service properties

-### Option properties
+### Toggle properties

 - `id` - (optional) the id of a control, auto-generated if not set
 - `hidden` - (optional) defines whether an option is hidden, *false* by default